 Step 1: Think about the presentation delivery situation.
 Will you be present in person during the presentation or will it be watched without you?

 The conditions under which people will see your presentation make an impact: Are you going to deliver a speech or report with your presentation displayed on the big screen, or will it be emailed and watched without you there to expand on the text presented in each slide?

 Either way, here are our presentation tips for each situation:

-If you are presenting in-person, at a lecture, conference, or business meeting then the text should be kept to an absolute minimum.
+If you are presenting in person, at a lecture, conference, or business meeting then the text should be kept to an absolute minimum.
 Reduce it wherever possible as you have the benefit of a speaker.

 The focus of the audience should be on the speaker, not the slides.
 Use the slides to demonstrate information that gives a visual report and supports what the speaker is dictating.
-The key components will be pictures, infographics, graphics, animations, videos.
+The key components will be pictures, infographics, graphics, animations, and videos.
 Any text included should be in the form of to-the-point, well-formulated phrases.